SPRINGHOUSE FARM TN

 -

-I suggest letting your bunny free feed on pellets until an adult at 6 months unless they appear to be gaining too much weight.
+During the first week I suggest providing more hay than pellets.
+1/4 cup pellets and unlimited TIMOTHY hay.
+I like to break it up into 2 feedings a day.
+After the first week I suggest increasing amount of pellets to 1/2 cup a day.
+The following week you can increase as needed until an adult at 6 months.
+If it appears they are gaining too much weight you can reduce the amount of pellets.
 I use Manna PRO 16% rabbit feed but any quality feed is fine.
 I would make sure it does not have too many added treats in it and at least 16% protein.
-You can provide unlimited amounts of Timothy hay and a small amount of Alfalfa hay (if you choose but not necessary) to supplement their pellet diet.
+I have used it for many years and have never lost a rabbit but you are welcome to use another quality brand.
+Always provide unlimited amounts of Timothy hay, I do not use Alfalfa with my kits as I was seeing mild digestive upsets.
+I do not suggest Alfalfa after 6 months of age due to the calcium content that can cause urinary tract issues.
 I highly suggest that you hold off on any fruits or vegetables until they are 6 months of age.
 After that only give sparingly at first until they adjust.
 If you decide to add them into their diet, monitor their poop.
 If they start to get soft or runny poop, promptly stop and feed mostly Timothy hay (smaller amount of pellets) until poop is firm again.

 Spay/Neuter: